mmassey1084/mmassey1084/README.md

 💼 Software Developer Intern at The Church Studio (Tulsa, OK)

-🎓 Information Science & Technology student at the University of Oklahoma
+🎓 Bachelor's in Information Science & Technology From The University of Oklahoma and Associate's in Computer Programming from Tulsa Community College

 🌱 Always learning: APIs, auth, databases, cloud, performance